 Most FIGs are limited to only 20 students, and all of the students in each FIG enroll in all of the classes in the set—this forms the basis of their cohort (group of students taking classes together).

-The purpose of the FIGs Program is to provide an interesting, intimate, and interdisciplinary experience that helps students make a successful academic and social transition to the university.
+The purpose of the FIGs Program is to help students make a successful academic and social transition into the university.

 The main FIG seminar

-At the heart of each FIG is a top-notch instructor who develops and leads a class exclusively for the 20 students in that FIG. This instructor has specifically requested to lead a FIG because they really want to work with first-year students.
-This seminar may include outside-the-classroom experiences not usually found in other courses, such as field trips, study sessions, themed dinners, travel abroad opportunities, or other group activities.
+At the heart of each FIG is an excellent instructor who develops and leads a class exclusively for the 20 students in that FIG. This seminar may include outside-the-classroom experiences such as field trips, study sessions, themed meals, or other group activities.

 As an example, we’ll use a recurring FIG called “Rainforests and Coral Reefs.”
 The main seminar in “Rainforests and Coral Reefs” is a class by the same name, based in the Botany Department.
 It has a course number of BOTANY 265 and counts for 3 credits.

-The instructor, Dr. Catherine Woodward, also coordinates an optional UW Winter Term study-abroad program for her FIG students, learning about tropical conservation in Belize.
+The instructor, Dr. Catherine Woodward, also coordinates an optional study-abroad program for her FIG students, learning about tropical conservation in Belize.

 Linked classes

-The FIG instructor helps select two other UW classes to complement the theme.
-Material from these linked classes is integrated into the seminar, creating an overlapping, interdisciplinary experience.
-Together the students discover how such fields relate to one another, creating richer, more satisfying learning.
+The FIG instructor works with program staff to select two other UW classes to complement the theme.
+Material from these linked classes is integrated into the seminar, creating a unique interdisciplinary learning experience.

 Class size

-The main seminar is only available for the students enrolled in the FIG. This is usually limited to 20 students or fewer.
+The main seminar is only available to the first-year students enrolled in the FIG. This is usually limited to 20 students or fewer.

 A linked class may be larger, taken by many more students that just those in the FIG. CHEMISTRY 103: “General Chemistry I” is such a class.
 Large lectures often have discussion or lab sections, a typical break-out class meeting that is separate from the lecture.
 If so, the FIG students will meet in the same discussion or lab section to continue learning as a cohort.